-We will modernise the HFEA's Register function and information collection processes, through a major capital expenditure programme of project work known as Information for Quality.
+We will modernise the HFEA's Register function and information collection processes, through a major programme of project work known as Information for Quality (IfQ).
 This has been designed to review and simplify register forms submitted by clinics, reduce the amount of information collected, review the regime for data validation and correction, and review the verification processes for data published on the Choose a Fertility Clinic (CAFC) web page.
-Our intention in doing this work is to minimise the amount of time clinics spend on satisfying regulatory requirements at the expense of patient care.
-A set of business intelligence reports will be developed, to enable us to identify examples of good practice and inform the sector and others about these, thus supporting and motivating service quality improvements.
+Our intention in doing this work is to minimise the amount of time clinics have to spend on satisfying regulatory requirements at the expense of patient care.
+We will continue to provide regularly updated CAFC information on our website, and will begin a process (through consultation) of identifying how CAFC could be made easier to use so as to improve consumer choice.
+We will also continue to respond to researchers' requests for access to data in our register of treatments and outcomes.